099ersf2/099ersf2/README.md

 </br>
 </br>
 # Collaboration
-I will only do commisions on Roblox.
+I will only do commisions on Roblox and some specialty offers.
 I can do anything from Scripting, UI, and some 3d modeling.
 ### Hours
 I am open from 5-7pm on weekdays and 1-8pm on weekends.
 ### Pay